 #2: Pricing advised by Doctor

-Pricing was advised by doctor instead of by admin staff.
+Pricing was advised by the doctor instead of by admin staff.
 There’s nothing wrong with this, and I reckon this could even be a common practice in the industry.
-But I do very much prefer my regular clinic’s approach of not letting doctor be in the discussion when it comes to pricing.
+But I do very much prefer my regular clinic’s approach of not letting the doctor be in the discussion when it comes to pricing.

 To me, that seemed more professional.

 After the consultation, I was caught off-guard when told that the doctor was ready to treat me immediately.
 Having only booked for a consultation, I was planning to do further research and read-up before coming on another day to receive treatments.
 I was totally unprepared for my face to be receiving minimally-invasive procedures that day.

 “We’ve already reserved a slot for you”, Dr Goh said as a matter of fact and still maintaining her pleasant disposition.
 Though I wasn’t pressurized into taking up the treatment, I did feel “paisei” (feeling bad) about the slot that they had reserved for me.
 So I agreed hastily to perform one of the recommended treatments – Xeomin, skipping the chance to google about its effectiveness and reliability.
 Dr Goh assured me that Xeomin has been used extensively in Europe and is as effective as Botox (Allergan).

 Payment needs to be made before treatment.
 This was the first time I needed to pay before receiving aesthetic services.
 From the customer service angle, I was wondering if they were afraid their customers would run away without paying.